maddietorgesen/maddietorgesen.github.io/README.md

 # maddietorgesen.github.io
+theme: jekyll-theme-minimal
+title: Maddie's homepage
-This repository is to create a GitHub page for CS155
+description: This is the new site for Maddie's gitHub page